magicmax8351/EmailBot/README.md

 Might upgrade him later to condemn every purchase everywhere, but to do that I'd have to forward him my banking emails and I'm not sure if I want to do that.
 Plus not all my purchases deserve to be commented on by my robot!

+He runs locally on my machine with a task scheduler attempting to run him every single minute!
+That way, I only have to wait a minute to be reminded of my poor spending habits!